OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 The above tasks have only covered a few raster modules.
 Don't let this give you the idea that GRASS is just for raster maps -- the vector engine and modules are every bit as full-featured as the raster ones.
-GRASS maintains a fully topological vector engine which allows it to do all sorts of very powerful analyses.
+GRASS maintains a fully topological vector engine which allows all sorts of very powerful analyses.

 .. image:: ../../images/screenshots/1024x768/grass-vectattrib.png